 The step-down transformers coherently work with the electrical distribution system.
 It takes the high voltage from power plants and steps down the voltage for its use in every kind of electrical equipment.
 Reducing the voltage levels becomes critical when the energy is to be distributed from plants to the end-users.
 Hence, they are prominently used by power plants or industries for distributing the power to the end-users (businesses & households).
 Common application areas of step-down transformers are:

 Any precautions to be followed?
 Definitely yes.
-A few of them according to the distribution transformer manufacturers are:
+A few of them according to the distribution transformer manufacturers in India are:

 Step-down / Distribution transformers are a crucial component of every electrical setup.
 Typically, the setups of energy distribution from the power plants to the end-users.
 Given their key function, they hold an irreplaceable position in the entire setup and offer vast capabilities for the customization of the transformers’ design, material, etc. for its appropriate usage.